-Miscalculated and underestimated forecasts can be a recipe for disaster, which should make any restaurant owner wary when starting out.
-But understanding the factors that shape a restaurant’s overall cost can significantly alleviate the risk of failure and help you formulate a strategic business plan.
+From hidden franchise and food costs to an unexpected licence fee payment, miscalculated and underestimated forecasts can be a recipe for disaster.
+But understanding the factors that shape the costs to starting a restaurant can significantly reduce the risk of failure and help you forge a strategic business plan.

-Find out how you can make your restaurant less costly by assessing fundamental costs, evaluating hidden costs and strategising ways to prevent accidental overspending.
+Discover how you can cut your overall restaurant costs by assessing fundamental startup costs, evaluating hidden fees and strategising ways to prevent accidental overspending.

-Opening a restaurant incurs various costs when first getting off the ground; some of these are one-time expenses, while others are recurring payments.
+Opening a restaurant incurs various demands many startup costs.
+Some of these are one-time expenses, while others are recurring payments.

-Aside from the obvious recurring costs of a restaurant, like food and alcohol, an owner should think about operational costs, which are also incurred on a regular basis.
-Your operational costs encompass everything that keeps your restaurant running and they span a broad spectrum, from the cost of employees to the actual cost of the building.
+Aside from obvious recurring restaurant costs, like food costs and alcohol, you should think about operational expenses, too.
+Your operational costs encompass everything that keeps your restaurant running and they span a broad spectrum, from the cost of employees to the actual expense of the building.

-You also have to think about how to retain your employees, which could cost you.
-The demand for work-life balance and a positive working environment has grown enormously and become a requirement for the current working generation.
-Explore different ways to keep your employees happy, which may include office outings, holiday parties and more.
+You also have to think about how to retain your employees, which could lead to further restaurant startup costs.
+The demand for work-life balance and a positive working environment has grown enormously and is a requirement for the current generation.
+Explore different ways to keep your employees happy – try introducing things like office outings, holiday parties, fun team treats and more.

 In most cases, a restaurant owner leases out a space and is responsible for the monthly rent and utilities, which can add up quickly.
 Rent is dependent on the space you have selected.
 For example, a tenant space is less expensive than a freestanding building.
 With all the kitchen appliances and water usage at a restaurant, utilities can also really add up.
 Forecasting these costs is extremely important when creating a budget and a strategic approach for your restaurant.